AitzazJafri/OneSignal/README.md

 # OneSignalApp
-Asp.net C# oneSignal App create,view and update
+Asp.net MVC OneSignal for App create,view and update

 ## Do Not Forget
 Change connection string in web.config to run this project.